CarlaNavia/mars-rover-mission/README.md

 possible point, aborts the sequence and reports the obstacle.

 ## Take into account
+- Position (x:0, y:0) is located in the extreme bottom-left of the planet.
 - Rovers are expensive, make sure the software works as expected.

+## Challenges apart from solving the kata
+- To develop the application in a React environment ✅
+- To include "dark mode" on the website ✅
+- Testing to verify that the code works properly